-A second critical factor is leadership, which demonstrates the ability to organize and communicate with people who are involved in a project or activity.
+A second critical factor is a leadership, which demonstrates the ability to organize and communicate with people who are involved in a project or activity.
 Leadership experience can be acquired in a variety of ways, such as participation in class projects, college clubs, and internships.
-In your personal statement you might discuss how or why you were selected for this leadership role, the impact you made, and what you learned from the experience.
+In your personal statement, you might discuss how or why you were selected for this leadership role, the impact you made, and what you learned from the experience.

 3 – Experience in the “real world”

 Third, it’s always interesting to write about life experience in the “real world.”
 This encompasses many situations and activities, such as past work experience, parenting, a stint in the military, participation in athletics, and so on.
 As an applicant, your purpose in writing about involvement in the “real world” is to show that you’re well-rounded and can bring a unique perspective to the law school classroom.